Skip to main content

 • July 22, 2021

 "I have HER2 neu positive and BRCA gene mutation associated with triple breast cancer diagnosis.
 I’ve been on capecitabine for several months.
 First series of treatments lasted 2 months before neuropathy and skin peeling began on hands and feet.
-Mouth sores and acne around mouth area was pretty severe.
+Mouth sores and acne around the mouth area were pretty severe.
 Stopped treatment for 4 weeks and skin fluffing subsided.
 Adjusted a different medication I was taking with the capecitabine and started back on treatment.
-Within 4 weeks hand and feet issues started again.
+Within 4 weeks, hand and feet issues started again.
 May need to decrease dosage."

 8 / 10